nens/threedi-docs/source/h_subgrid.rst

    Examples of flow in a flume, where a slight change in bathymetry strongly affects the flow.

-The basic idea behind the subgrid method, is that water levels vary much more gradually than the bathymetry.
+The basic idea behind the subgrid method is that water levels vary much more gradually than the bathymetry.
 In hydrodynamic computations, water levels are assumed to be uniform within a computational cell.
 Traditionally, this is also assumed for the bathymetry within such a cell.
 The subgrid-based approach allows the bathymetry to vary within one computational cell, while the water level remains uniform.
-In 3Di two grids are to be defined; a high resolution subgrid and a coarse(r) computational grid.
+In 3Di two grids are defined; a high resolution subgrid and a coarse(r) computational grid.
 All input data, such as the bathymetry, roughness and infiltration rates can be defined on the high resolution grid, while the computations are performed on the coarse computational grid.
-Volumes and cross-sectional areas are based using the high resolution bathymetry information.
-The variation of the bathymetry within a computational cell means that a cell can be dry, wet or partly wet.
+Volumes and cross-sectional areas are determined using the high resolution bathymetry information.
+The variation of the bathymetry within a computational cell means that a cell can be dry, wet or partly wet (see the Figure below).
 This approach has two implications:

-- The volume has a non-linear relation with the water level, because when the water level rises, the wet surface area increases is well.
-Such a system can be solved using a newton iteration.
-To compute the volumes at the next time step.
+- The volume has a non-linear relation with the water level, because when the water level rises, the wet surface area increases as well.
+Such a system can be solved using a Newton iteration to compute the volumes at the next time step.

 - As we are allowed to have a non-linear relation between water level and volume, 3Di can deal automatically with flooding and drying.
 No artificial thresholds are necessary.